microsoft/pxt-arcade/docs/skillmap/story/story2.md

 ## Congrats @showdialog

 🥳 That's it! 🥳

-**Before you click "Finish", take a look at the card on your game screen to see how it works!**
+**Before you click "Done", take a look at the card on your game screen to see how it works!**